Mindfulness in Elite Sport: Attention is the Currency of Performance!

 Speaker:

-Dr. Peter Haberl – Senior Sport Psychologist, United States Olympic & Paralympic Committee
+Dr. Peter Haberl – Senior Sport Psychologist, Ed.D.
+CMPC

-Peter Haberl joined the United States Olympic Committee in 1998.
-In his current position as senior sport psychologist, he provides individual and team consultations and counseling sessions to various resident and national team athletes with a specific specialization in team sports.
-Haberl has enjoyed the privilege of having worked at eight Olympic Games, four Pan American Games, and one Paralympic Games with U.S. athletes.
-Prior to joining the Olympic Movement in the U.S., Haberl played professional ice hockey in Austria.
-Born in Austria, Haberl received his bachelor’s degree in sports science from the University of Vienna, Austria.
+Peter works in private practice with elite athletes as a sport psychologist and a mental performance consultant.
+He has enjoyed the privilege of having worked at nine Olympic Games, four Pan American Games, and one Paralympic Games with U.S. athletes.
+He was employed by the United States Olympic and Paralympic Committee from 1998 to 2023.
+He continues to work with U.S. National Teams and athletes as they prepare for the 2024 Olympic Games in Paris.
+Prior to moving to the U.S., Peter played professional ice hockey in Austria, where he was born and received his bachelor’s degree in sports science from the University of Vienna, Austria.
 He later earned his master's degree in counseling and his Ed.
 D. in counseling psychology at Boston University.
-A licensed psychologist, Haberl focuses on mindfulness-based interventions.
+A licensed psychologist, Peter focuses on mindfulness and ACT-based interventions.
+He is the recipient of the 2011 AASP Distinguished Professional Practice Award.

-Registration only for the workshop “mindfulness” (English version)
+Registration only for the workshop “mindfulness-part I” (English version)